FairSeg: A Large-Scale Medical Image Segmentation Dataset for Fairness Learning Using Segment Anything Model with Fair Error-Bound Scaling: Introduction

 In addition to our valuable dataset, we develop a fair error-bound scaling (FEBS) approach as an add-on contribution to demonstrate that the fairness challenges in medical segmentation can indeed be tackled.
 The core idea of our FEBS approach is to rescale the loss function with the upper training error-bound of each identity group.
 The rationale is that the hard cases in each identity group may be the driving factors for the underlying performance disparities, and the hard cases in each identity group may be due to pathophysiological and anatomical differences between identity groups.
 For instance, Asians have more angle-closure glaucoma compared with Whites, and Blacks have a larger cup-to-disc ratio compared with other races.
 Explicitly tackling the hard cases by using upper error-bound in each identity group may help reduce model performance inequity.
+We subsequently integrate our proposed FEBS (Fair Error-Bound Scaling) approach with the recent segmentation foundation model, the Segment Anything Model (SAM)~\cite{kirillov2023segment}, to explore whether FEBS enhances segmentation fairness across various sensitive attributes.

 To facilitate the comparison between different fairness learning models, we propose equity-scaled performance metrics.
-More specifically, for instance, the ES-Dice is calculated as the overall Dice coefficients divided by one plus the standard deviation of the group Dice coefficients.
+More specifically, for instance, the ES-Dice is calculated as the overall Dice coefficients divided by the summation of the relative disparity between the overall Dice coefficients and the group Dice coefficients.
 This equity-scaled segmentation performance metric provides a more straightforward evaluation and is easier to interpret by clinicians than existing fairness metrics such as demographic parity difference (DPD) and difference in equalized odds (DEOdds)~\cite{}.

 Our core contributions are summarized as follows: \begin{itemize} \item \textbf{Major:} We introduce the first fairness dataset for medical segmentation and benchmarked it with the state-of-the-art (SOTA) fairness learning approaches. \item \textbf{Minor 1:} We develop a novel fair error-bound scaling approach to improve segmentation performance equity. \item \textbf{Minor 2:} We design a new equity-scaled segmentation performance metric to facilitate fair comparisons between different fairness learning models for medical segmentation. \end{itemize}